aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/index.md

 ---
-title: "Move Guides"
+title: "Write Move Smart Contracts"
 slug: "aptos-move-guides"
 ---

-# Move Guides
+# Write Smart Contracts with Move

+## Aptos Move guides

 Start here to learn how the Move language works on the Aptos blockchain.